• Skip to primary navigation

 Instructions

-• Drain and squeeze the sauerkraut.
-Cut it finely with a sharp knife so that there are no long shreds.
+- Drain and squeeze 9 ounces sauerkraut.
+Finely chop it with a sharp knife to ensure there are no long shreds.

-• Put the chopped sauerkraut, lard, flour, salt, and crushed caraway seeds in a large mixing bowl.
-Work into a soft dough.
-If it is too sticky, sprinkle with flour and work it into the dough.
+- Put the chopped sauerkraut, 4 1/2 ounces pork lard, 2 cups all-purpose flour, 1 1/2 teaspoons salt, and 1 teaspoon caraway seeds in a large mixing bowl.
+Work the mixture into a soft dough.
+If it is too sticky, sprinkle with additional flour and incorporate it into the dough.

-• On a floured pastry board, roll out the dough to a thickness of about ⅛" (0.4 cm).
-Using a glass or a cookie cutter of about 3" (7 cm) in diameter, cut out rounds.
-For a lazy option, cut the dough into strips and then into squares.
+- On a floured pastry board, roll out the dough to a thickness of about ⅛" (0.4 cm).
+Using a glass or a cookie cutter about 3" (7 cm) in diameter, cut out rounds.
+For a quicker option, cut the dough into strips and then into squares.

-• Use a flat knife to lift the cut zelnicky and transfer them to a baking tray lined with baking paper.
-If you don't have baking paper, an ungreased cookie sheet will work too.
+- Use a flat knife to lift the cut Zelníčky and transfer them to a baking tray lined with baking paper.
+If you don't have baking paper, you can use an ungreased cookie sheet instead.

-• Bake the biscuits in a preheated oven at 392°F / 200°C for 20-25 minutes.
+- Bake the biscuits in a preheated oven at 380 °F for 20-25 minutes.
 Their surface should be golden but not brown.

 Notes